statmorph-lsst: Quantifying and correcting morphological biases in galaxy surveys: Data processing

-The Revised New General Catalog catalog \citep[RNGC/IC;][]{Dreyer1888,Dreyer1910,Sinnott1988,Steinicke2010} provides a list of large nearby galaxies and nebulae found within 200 Mpc.
-We cross-matched the NGC/IC catalog with the Hubble Source Catalog V3 \citep[HSCv3;][]{Whitmore2016} to see which of these objects have been observed by the HST\footnote{We note that HSCv3 is not perfect and some of the galaxies from NGC/IC did not have an HSCv3 cross-match, even though they have been observed by HST.
-We have included a couple of objects we knew about that had HST observations, but there may be more}.
-We then queried the Mikulski Archive for Space Telescopes\footnote{\href{https://archive.stsci.edu/}{MAST archive: https://archive.stsci.edu/}} (MAST) for these observations, and further restricted our sample to galaxies with imaging deeper than the surface brightness limit $\mu_0 = 24$ mag/arcsec$^2$\footnote{We define the depth or surface brightness limit, $\mu_0$, as a surface brightness of the 1$\sigma$ level of the background.
+The Revised New General Catalog catalog \citep[RNGC/IC;][]{Dreyer1888,Dreyer1910,Sinnott1988,Steinicke2010} provides a list of large nearby galaxies and nebulae found within 200 Mpc \new{to ensure a better than 50 pc/px resolution at the HST pixel scale}.
+We cross-matched the RNGC/IC catalog with the Hubble Source Catalog V3 \citep[HSCv3;][]{Whitmore2016} to see which of these objects have been observed by the HST\footnote{We note that HSCv3 is not perfect and some of the galaxies from RNGC/IC did not have an HSCv3 cross-match, even though they have been observed by HST.
+We have included a couple of objects we knew about that had HST observations, but there may be more.}.
+We then queried the Mikulski Archive for Space Telescopes\footnote{\href{https://archive.stsci.edu/}{MAST archive: https://archive.stsci.edu/}} (MAST) for these observations, and further restricted our sample to galaxies with imaging deeper than the \textit{I}-band surface brightness limit $\mu_0 = 24$ mag/arcsec$^2$\footnote{We define the depth or surface brightness limit, $\mu_0$, as a surface brightness of the 1$\sigma$ level of the background.
 While it is common to define the depth as a n$\sigma$ detection of a point source for surveys, since morphological analyses aim to characterize extended emission, the surface brightness depth is more appropriate.}, which resulted in 169 sources.
-We downloaded the HST observations from the Hubble Legacy Archive\footnote{\href{https://hla.stsci.edu/}{Hubble Legacy Archive: https://hla.stsci.edu/}} (HLA).
+We downloaded the \new{F814W} HST observations from the Hubble Legacy Archive\footnote{\href{https://hla.stsci.edu/}{Hubble Legacy Archive: https://hla.stsci.edu/}} (HLA).